avierr/etzel/test/Readme.md

-Node client:-
+#Nodejs and javascript client for Etzel server:-

-You can install the node client by opening a command prompt and using the following command npm install etzelclient
+You can install the node client by opening a command prompt and using the following command
+#####npm install etzelclient

-You must then include the library in your .js file by using the require function. require('etzelclient');
+You must then include the library in your .js file by using the require function.
+#####require('etzelclient');
-The following functions are available to connect to etzel server:-
+##The following functions are available to connect to etzel server:-

-1.publish(queuename,message,options)- This pushes a message to etzel server.The arguments required are queuename (which is the name of the queue you want to pubish to), message (which is the message you want to publish to the queue),options includes delay and expire functionality .
+###1.publish(queuename,message,options)- This pushes a message to etzel server.The arguments required are queuename (which is the name of the queue you want to pubish to), message (which is the message you want to publish to the queue),options includes delay and expire functionality .
 The options argument  can be used when the message insert needs to be delayed or messaged validity needs to be expired.
 Options isn't an obligatory argument.
 The delay and expiry is taken in seconds.

 Example:-
 etzelclient=require("etzelclient");